-- This vintage import offers outstanding Double Plus (A++) sound or BETTER for both sides of this Annie Lennox classic from 1992
+- This vintage import offers outstanding Double Plus (A++) sound for both sides of this Annie Lennox classic from 1992

 - Dramatically bigger, richer, smoother, more transparent and just more ANALOG sounding than any other copy you’ve heard, guaranteed or your money back

 - “State-of-the-art soul pop, Annie Lennox’s solo debut is sonically gorgeous…” – Rolling Stone

 - “Diva glides with a rich, feminine dignity that stands tall in pop history.” – Slant

 - If you’re a fan of the Ms Lennox, this debut solo album from 1992 surely belongs in your collection.

 - The complete list of titles from 1992 that we’ve reviewed to date can be found here.

 By 1992 records like this were only released on import vinyl and typically went out of print soon after they started their descent down the pop charts.
 I used to sell them back in the day and supplies were extremely limited and unpredictable.
 And once they were gone they were virtually never reissued.
 All of those factors conspire to make the cost of acquiring the mintiest pressings from overseas fairly high, and of course the main reason you have never seen the album on our site before.